Momentum-Team-9/momentum-team-9.github.io/course-outline.md

 Lab time continues after class from 3:30 pm to 5:30 pm Monday-Thursday and 9:30 am - 5:30 pm on Friday.
 Friday afternoons are reserved as optional class meeting time, if indicated by your instructor.

 Fridays also often include mandatory group meetings for the Campus Huddle/Speaker Series and Career Services Modules.
-You will receive calendar invitations for these meetings, which are usually scheduled in the 9:30-11:30 am range.
+You will receive calendar invitations for these meetings, which are usually scheduled in the 9:30 am -12:00 pm range.

 ### Daily Assignments

-Monday-Wednesday, you'll be given an assignment that you'll work on during lab time that day.
+Monday through Wednesday, you'll be given an assignment that you'll work on during lab time that day.
 Although our structured day officially ends at 5:30 pm, you will likely find that you need more time that evening to complete the assignment.

 Daily assignments are due before the start of class the following morning.
 Homework submission is through GitHub.